MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/06-create-pipeline.md

 Before you continue, complete the [Create an Azure Machine Learning Workspace and assets with the CLI (v2)](01-create-workspace.md) lab to set up your Azure Machine Learning environment.

 You'll run all commands in this lab from the Azure Cloud Shell.
-If this is your first time using the cloud shell, complete the [Create an Azure Machine Learning Workspace and assets with the CLI (v2)](Instructions/Labs/01-create-workspace.md) lab to set up the cloud shell environment.

 1. Open the Cloud Shell by navigating to [http://shell.azure.com](https://shell.azure.com/?azure-portal=true) and signing in with your Microsoft account.
 1. The repo [https://github.com/MicrosoftLearning/mslearn-aml-cli](https://github.com/MicrosoftLearning/mslearn-aml-cli) should be cloned.
 You can explore the repo and its contents by using the `code .` command in the Cloud Shell.